oortcloud/unofficial-meteor-faq/README.md

   }
 })
 ```

-Note that considering this option is undocumented (and underscore-cased), it could silently change in the future.
+Note that this option only works on the client.
+Also note that considering this option is undocumented (and underscore-cased), it could silently change in the future.

 ### Why do I sometimes see two copies of a document during a latency compensated method?